 New independent institute to drive and assess the implementation of Global Industry Standard on Tailings Management

+Global Tailings Management Institute launched to help make mine tailings facilities safer for people and the environment

-Johannesburg, 21 January 2025 - The Global Tailings Management Institute (GTMI), an independent, multi-stakeholder governed organisation dedicated to improving the safety of mine tailings facilities worldwide, was launched today.
+JOHANNESBURG, Jan.
+21, 2025 (GLOBE NEWSWIRE) -- The Global Tailings Management Institute (GTMI), an independent, multi-stakeholder governed organisation dedicated to improving the safety of mine tailings facilities worldwide, was launched today.
 It has been founded by the International Council on Mining and Metals (ICMM), the United Nations Environment Programme (UNEP) and the UN-backed Principles for Responsible Investment (PRI).

 Based in South Africa, the GTMI will drive the responsible management of tailings facilities throughout their lifecycle.
 The goal is to achieve zero harm to people and the environment, by overseeing an independent assessment process through which tailings facilities will be audited and certified.